 Save all changes in current visualization (if opened)

-Open Saved Visualizations menu - click on logo in header and select "New"
+Open Saved Visualizations menu - click on logo in the header and select "New"

 Add elements into current visualization

-When you have a visualization opened you can add nodes to the visualization with search bar in header of the application.
+When you have a visualization opened you can add nodes to the visualization with the search bar in the header of the application.